code...

 What is Africa Trade Data?

 Africa trade data refers to comprehensive records of import and export activities in the African continent.
-It encompasses valuable information about the type of goods, their origin, destination, quantity, value, and other vital details regarding trade transactions.
+It encompasses valuable information about the type of goods, their origin, destination, quantity, value, Africa’s trade activities, and other vital details regarding trade transactions.
 Trade data sources, such as customs authorities and international organizations, compile and maintain this data, making it accessible for analysis and decision-making.
-Africa now comprises 54 recognized countries.
-According to trade data for Africa in 2022, the total value of exports was USD 196,236 million.
-Despite the growth, trade practices in Africa still account for only 3% of world commerce.
-Africa Trade Data indicates that in 2022, South Africa accounted for the majority of supply in the continent, valued at USD 123 billion.
-Precious metals and minerals are Africa's top three exports, while the continent buys the most automobiles, medications, and phone sets.
+The Africa Trade Data that we provide will certainly include specifics on HS codes, product specifications, importer and exporter information, and shipment records via air, sea, and other modes.
+By the demands of clients for any nation depending on the kind of goods or service, like Africa Shipment Data, we are experts in offering highly customized and individualized databases.
+According to Africa export data, the total value of goods exported by Africa was $614.58 billion in 2023.
+Africa’s Import data indicates that Africa imported goods worth $699.36 billion in 2023.
+Africa's total trade volume has witnessed steady growth over the years.
+The latest figures indicate that trade between African countries reached a total trade balance of -$84.78 billion in 2023, representing a 1.95% increase compared to the previous year.
+Despite the growth, trade practices in Africa still account for only 3% of international trade.
+Precious metals and minerals are Africa's top exports, while Africa imports the most mineral fuels, oils, and machinery.

 Are you ready to skyrocket your profits?
 Contact us.